Artificial Intelligence Glossary

 DALL-E

-OpenAI's text-to-image AI model that generates original images from natural language descriptions.
+OpenAI's text-to-image AI model that generates original images from natural language descriptions, enabling creative content and design automation.

 Data Augmentation